List of Land of the Lost characters and species: Sleestak

-Sleestak are devolved green humanoids with both reptilian and insectoid features; they have scaly skin with frills around the neck, bulbous unblinking eyes, pincer-like hands, stubby tails, and a single blunt horn on top of the head, and bear a resemblance to the hypothetical "Dinosauroid".
+Sleestak are devolved green humanoids with both reptilian and insectoid features; they have scaly skin with frills around the neck, bulbous unblinking eyes, pincer-like hands, stubby tails, and a single blunt horn on top of the head, and bear a resemblance to the hypothetical "dinosauroid".
 Sleestak often communicate with a hissing sound that rarely changes in characteristics.
 However, like their Altrusian ancestors, they possess some rudimentary form of telepathy as well.
 Sleestak are more sophisticated than Pakuni and are able to make crossbows, rope, nets, periscopes and other relatively advanced technologies.
-Sleestak are typically equipped with a crossbow and a quiver full of metal bolts which hang from their waist.
-The Sleestak have a current population of about 7,000 according to the Library of Skulls, but there were only three Sleestak costumes available for the show's production –which required creative editing to create the illusion that they were that numerous.
+Sleestak are typically equipped with a crossbow and a quiver full of metal bolts which hangs from their waist.
+The Sleestak have a current population of about 7,000 according to the Library of Skulls, but there were only three Sleestak costumes available for the show's production—which required creative editing to create the illusion that they were that numerous.

 The Sleestak live in the Lost City, a tunnel complex originally constructed by the Altrusians.
 They hate bright light and rarely venture out during the day.
 They also have a "hibernation season" during which they stand motionless; cool air keeps them in hibernation, and the heat from lava in a pool that the character Peter Koenig (see above) dubbed "Devil's Cauldron" inside the caverns of the Lost City revives them again on a regular schedule.
 The Sleestak are very defensive of the Lost City.
 They know that their ancestors built it, but do not know how or why.
 They have occasionally tried exploring beyond the chasm that separates the Lost City from the rest of the Land, but their expeditions generally do not return; they consider the city to be their only refuge.

 The Sleestak have encountered many other humans who have become trapped in the Land of the Lost before the Marshalls arrive, and regard humans as a terrible threat; they attempt to capture and sacrifice humans to their god (an unseen beast who dwells in a smoky pit) at every opportunity.